 - Does not use any of the following terms without written consent from the Department of Banking and Finance: “bank,” “banc,” “banque,” “banker,” “banking company,” “banking house,” “bancorp,” “bankruptcy,” “credit union,” “savings & loan,” “trust,” or “trust company.”

 - Avoids the following terms unless it has written consent from the Georgia Nonpublic Postsecondary Education Commission: “college” or “university.”

 On top of all that, the name must be distinguishable from all other business names currently in use.
 But if you’ve discovered that your name is unavailable, you might be looking for ways to make it unique without discarding it completely.
 As you do, keep in mind that the following alterations will NOT be enough:

 - A different entity type (LLC rather than Inc.)

-- The addition or deletion of punctuation, plurals or suffixes
+- Adding, deleting, or changing punctuation, plurals, or suffixes

 Determine the Name is Available

 Of course, you will only need to make distinguishable changes if your name is already taken.
 Don’t make the mistake of ordering business cards, creating advertisements, and using a name on documents like the Articles of Organization without first confirming it’s available.
 Use the Secretary of State’s Business Search to see if there’s an existing business using your desired name.

 Maybe you pegged a distinguishable name right away, or maybe it took some modifications, but either way, once you have a unique name, you can lock it down by filing a name reservation.